To establish a case of negligence under Nevada law, the plaintiff to prove four things:

 3.2.
 Second element: Breach of duty of care

 A breach of duty of care is what it sounds like.
-The defendant fails to meet its legal obligations towards the plaintiff.
-The following are common examples of breaches of duty of care in negligence cases:
+The defendant fails to meet its legal obligations towards the plaintiff by not acting with due care.
+The following are common examples of breaches of duty of care in negligence actions:

 - A driver texts while driving.